-- Section 1.
+Section 1.
 The Employer agrees to deduct the Association bi-weekly membership dues and an annual assessment, if any, from the pay of those employees who individually request in writing that such deductions be made.
 The amounts to be deducted shall be certified to the Employer by the Association, and the aggregate deductions of all employees shall be remitted together with an itemized statement to the Association by the last day of the succeeding month, after such deductions are made.
 This authorization shall be irrevocable by the employee during the term of this Agreement.
-When revoked by the employee in accordance with Article 3, the agency shall halt the check-off of dues effective the first full pay period following the expiration of this Agreement. - Section 2.
-The Employer further agrees to deduct a fair share fee bi-weekly from all employees in the bargaining unit who are not members of the Association.
+When revoked by the employee in accordance with Article 3, the agency shall halt the check-off of dues effective the first full pay period following the expiration of this Agreement.